mlflow/mlflow/docs/source/tutorial-pyfunc.rst

 3. Within ``initialize_and_train()``: loads the iris dataset
 4. Specifies and fits a ``LogisticRegression`` model (``build_and_train_model``)
 5. Calculates the accuracy of the model and logs it to MLflow (``predict_and_track``)
-6. Infers the signature of the model using the ``infer_signature`` function and the input data and labels
+6. Infers the signature of the model using :py:func:`mlflow.models.infer_signature` function and the input data and labels
 7. Returns the model and the signature of the model

 What it doesn't do is log the model!
 Because there is an sklearn flavor for MLflow, we could do so by adding a single line of code to main: